 Venison Shish Kabobs in Ginger Rosehip Vinaigrette

 The Ginger Rosehip Vinaigrette recipe I came up with last month has turned out to be the gift that keeps on giving in our household.
-After polishing off several batches of last fall’s canned rosehip (Rosa spp) syrup in vinaigrette form, I decided to marinate the smaller chunks of venison in it with onions for a night and a half before skewering them alternately on damp wooden sticks and grilling.
+After polishing off several batches of rosehip (Rosa sp.) syrup in vinaigrette form, I decided to marinate the smaller chunks of venison in it with onions for a night and a half before skewering them alternately on damp wooden sticks and grilling.

 Maybe it was how nicely the curved pieces of onion spooned the meat, or maybe it was the long marination, but the meat maintained its moisture marvelously, such that the marinated venison kabobs truly came out amazing—wild, tender, lightly caramelized, melt-in-your-mouth morsels of meaty goodness.
 Yum!
 I’m so glad we put away all that rosehip syrup in the fall, especially since at the time I had no idea what I’d use it for.